HyperL0gL0g/logicinfinite/README.md

 - 👯 I’m looking to collaborate on projects related to Android App Development and web based projects also.Hit me up if you have an idea and want to collaborate.
 - 🤔 I’m looking for help with Android UI/UX collaborators  .
 - 💬 Ask me about anything related to computer science or theoretical physics!
-- 📫 How to reach me: connect with me on [discord] https://discord.com/invite/WekzwGG
 - ⚡ Fun fact: i have a 'HTTP' joke but it is not 'secure', I also have a 'UDP' joke but you  might not 'get' it.